pm4js/pm4js-core/DOCS.md

 * **fitTraces**: the number of cases that are perfectly fit according to the Petri net model.
 * **logFitness**: the log fitness **0.5(1 - M/C) + 0.5(1 - R/P)**.
 * **result**: contains a dictionary (replay results) for every case of the log.
+* **averageTraceFitness*: the average of the fitness at the trace level, for all the cases of the log.
+* **percentageFitTraces**: the ratio (between 0 and 1) of the traces of the log which are fit against the model.

 The dictionary contains for each case the following properties:
 * **consumed**: the number of consumed tokens during the replay.